hsarfraz/CSE-41287-linear-algebra-for-machine-learning/week 6/notes.md

 <ins>**What are singular values?
 How are they related with eigenvalues?**</ins>

 Singular values are the diagonal entries of the matrix $\Sigma$ in the SVD formula.
-They are the square root of the eigenvalues in the matrix $A^T*A$ or $A*A^T$ (note, this is only applicable when A is a non-symmetric matrix)
+They are the square root of the eigenvalues in the matrix $ A^T*A $ or $ A*A^T $ (note, this is only applicable when A is a non-symmetric matrix)

 Remember, eigenvalues tell us how a matrix can transform (stretch or shrink) its own eigenvectors without changing the direction of the eigenvector.
 Eigenvalues can only exist with square matrices.